System Design Space

 medium

-The chapter shows how explicit identity checks, policy enforcement, segmentation, and phased migration move security away from blind faith in the network and into verifiable architectural choices.
+The chapter shows how explicit identity checks, policy enforcement, segmentation, and phased migration move security away from blind trust in the network and into verifiable architecture choices.

-For design reviews, it is a practical way to discuss Zero Trust not as a future-state slide, but as a sequence of steps with UX friction, latency overhead, and operational cost attached.
+For design reviews, it frames Zero Trust as a sequence of steps with user-experience friction, latency overhead, and operational cost rather than as a future-state slide.

 Practical value of this chapter